Who’s ready for water play measurement fun?

 RELATED: Love water play?
 We do too.
 See all our water ideas here.

-Coloring the water with food coloring really helped my four-year-old judge how much water needed to be in each container in order to reach the line.
+Coloring the water with food coloring really helped my four-year-old judge how much water needed to be in each container to reach the line.

 Hear what is happening here?